To receive FFEM funding, a project must meet nine eligibility criteria::

-- contributes to the preservation of the global environment;
+- contributes to global environmental protection;

 - contributes to local sustainable development in one or more developing countries;

-- has a demonstrative and replicable nature;
+- has demonstrative value and replicability;

 - is ecologically and environmentally viable;

-- has an appropriate institutional framework.
+- has an appropriate institutional framework;

-- Theory of Change;
+- uses the Theory of Change;

 Applied research activities that give rise to or that are in relation with development activities can be funded by the FFEM.
 Basic research activities are, however, not eligible to receive its financial support.